 Loss of control in-flight (LOC-I) was the major killer in civil aviation during the years 2006–2010, resulting in ICAO setting a high priority to developing mitigating measures to reduce the LOC-I accident rate.
-This takes a 2-phase approach: establishing training requirements for upset prevention and recovery in commercial aviation and launching a human performance review to identify ways for pilots to improve their monitoring skillset, the response to startle effects and other aspects of human performance.
+This takes a 2-phase approach: establishing training requirements for upset prevention and recovery in commercial aviation and launching a human performance review to identify ways for pilots to improve resilience, their monitoring skill set, the response to startle effects and other aspects of human performance.
 However if the human body is not in a physiological & Cognitive state to be able to think and act, the training is of no real value.

 EASA the European Aviation Safety Agency has released a research report on startle effect management.